Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Experiment

 \subsection{RQ1: Performance Comparison}

-Table~\ref{tab:mobility_prediction} presents the performance in retaining the data fidelity of our framework and the eight competitive baselines on four real-world datasets at different scales.
-The results reveal the following discoveries: \begin{itemize} \item \textbf{Our framework steadily achieves the best performance.} STAR achieves the best performance on all datasets with ranking first on nineteen metrics and ranking second on two metrics over twenty four metrics of the four datasets.
-For the nineteen ranking first metrics, compared with the best baseline, our method reduces the JSD up to 53.50\%.
-For the other five metrics, namely \textit{Duration} on the NYC dataset, \textit{DailyLoc} on the Moscow dataset, \textit{I-rank} on the NYC, TKY and Singapore dataset, our framework also obtains competitive performance with the best baseline. \item \textbf{Model}-based methods are limited in simulating human mobility.
-Markov performs worse on the time-dependent metrics (i.e., \textit{duration} and \textit{dailyloc}) but better on the distance-based metrics (i.e., \textit{Distance} and \textit{Radius}), because it obtains the next location based on the distribution of historical transition probabilities, which is in line with our intuition that individuals are prone to the near areas.
+Table~\ref{tab:baseline} presents the performance in retaining the data fidelity of our framework and the eight competitive baselines on four real-world datasets at different scales.
+The results reveal the following discoveries: \begin{itemize} \item \textbf{Our framework steadily achieves the best performance.} STAR achieves the best performance on all datasets with ranking first on twenty-one metrics and ranking second on one metric over twenty-four metrics of the four datasets.
+For the twenty-one ranking first metrics, compared with the best baseline, our method reduces the JSD up to 60\%.
+For the other three metrics, namely \textit{I-rank} on the NYC and TKY dataset, \textit{G-rank} on the Singapore dataset, our framework also obtains competitive performance with the best baseline. \item \textbf{Model-based methods are limited in simulating human mobility.} Markov performs worse on the time-dependent metrics (i.e., \textit{Duration} and \textit{Dailyloc}) but better on the distance-based metrics (i.e., \textit{Distance} and \textit{Radius}), because it obtains the next location based on the distribution of historical transition probabilities, which aligns with our intuition that individuals are more likely to visit nearby areas.
 The performance of IO-HMM is also unsatisfactory, because its modeling relies on extensive manual labeling, which places higher demands on the quality of data.
 For example, lack of records at home interferes with the annotation of \textsl{Home} label, which degrades the predictive performance of IO-HMM.
-In addition, the sparsity of data introduces errors in the labeling of dwell time. \item \textbf{Deep learning methods for mobility prediction task perform poorly on hunam mobility simulation task.} LSTM and DeepMove are all trained with the short-term goal (i.e. next location prediction) and thus do not perform particularly well on the human mobility simulation task.
+In addition, the sparsity in data introduces errors when labeling dwell time. \item \textbf{Deep learning methods for mobility prediction task perform poorly on hunam mobility simulation task.} LSTM and DeepMove are all trained with the short-term goal (i.e. next location prediction) and thus do not perform particularly well on the human mobility simulation task.
 Unlike human mobility simulation, which emphasizes producing results that reflect various mobility patterns in real trajectories, human mobility prediction highlights the recovery of the next location in real-data and lacks the learning of the global patterns. \item \textbf{Generative networks fail to generate realistic human trajectories without trajectory pre-training.} GAN performs the worst across almost all metrics, indicating that it is difficult to capture the hidden patterns of human mobility when learning with noisy and inaccurate raw data.
-SeqGAN is pre-trained by the task based on human mobility modeling, so it yields much better results than GAN. \item \textbf{It is essential to model dynamic spatiotemporal dependencies among locations.} Although CGE leverages graph structure for data augmentation, its graph is static and the node embeddings generated by Word2vec cannot be learned and updated in the process of mobility simulation, so it only learns better on several metrics but performs poorly overall.
-MoveSim introduces the urban structure modeling component especially for locations, so it achieves the best result on \textit{Duration} metric of the NYC dataset and the second-best result on \textit{I-rank} metric of the TKY and Moscow dataset, \textit{radius} metric of the Moscow dataset and \textit{Duration} metric of the Singapore dataset. \end{itemize}
+SeqGAN is pre-trained by the task based on human mobility modeling, so it yields much better results than GAN.
+MoveSim introduces the urban structure modeling component especially for locations, so it achieves the second-best result on \textit{Duration} metric of NYC dataset. \item \textbf{It is essential to model dynamic spatiotemporal dependencies among locations.} Although CGE leverages graph structure for data augmentation, its graph is static and the node embeddings generated by Word2vec cannot be learned and updated in the process of mobility simulation, so it only learns better on several metrics but performs poorly overall.
+VOLUNTEER achieves the second-best results on the \textit{Distance} and \textit{Radius} metrics due to its specific modeling for workplace and residence distribution from the group view. \end{itemize}